He was homeless and needed a place to stay. I offered my office. He could stay there until he found a permanent residence.

 It's akin to a person born without eyes.
-No amount of counseling or drug therapy can alter the missing components: eyes.
+No amount of counseling or drug therapy can alter the missing components: sight.
 When related to psychopaths it is believed that no amount of counseling or drug therapy can alter the missing component: empathy.

 • Psychopaths do care; about THEMSELVES

-A article in WebMD.com reveals that empathy-sensitive areas of psychopaths' brains fail to become active when viewing photos of others in pain.
+An article in WebMD.com reveals that empathy-sensitive areas of psychopaths' brains fail to become active when viewing photos of others in pain.
 However, when they imagine themselves in pain, the activity is higher than normal.